Manisha-sharda-Prasad/java17/src/main/NOTES/Frameworks/Hibernate_01.md

   - Summary of Steps:
     - `1.Create the SessionFactory`: Done once at application startup.
     - `2.Open a Session`
-    - `3.Begin a Transaction`: before performing database operations.
+    - `3.Begin a Transaction`: before performing DB operations.
     - `4.Perform Database Operations`
     - `5.Flush Changes`: Synchronize in-memory state with DB (automatic).
     - `6.Commit the Transaction`: Finalize changes and make permanent.